Dial Meg for Murder: Cultural references

 The title is a reference to the 1954 Alfred Hitchcock thriller Dial M for Murder.
 At the beginning of the episode, Stewie rhetorically asks whether or not he can call the television magazine TV Guide "The Guide".
-In the scene where Brian spies on Meg for the Teen People article, Stewie quickly warns Brian that "not all dogs go to heaven", cutting to a quick scene with the Disney character Goofy from the Mickey Mouse shorts in hell with Satan claiming Goofy was part of the plotting of 9/11.
+In the scene where Brian spies on Meg for the Teen People article, Stewie quickly warns Brian that "not all dogs go to heaven", cutting to a quick scene with the Disney character Goofy (Mickey and Donald's best friend) from the Mickey Mouse shorts in hell with Satan claiming Goofy was part of the plotting of 9/11.
 Goofy justified his part in the attacks by pointing out the United States' support for Israel.
-Goofy is then thrown to the pit of fire, using his famous yell.
-In one scene Stewie refers to Meg as "one of those crazy chicks, who hooks up with an even crazier guy," with a photograph of Jenny McCarthy and Jim Carrey then being shown.
+Goofy is then thrown to the pit of fire, using his famous Goofy Holler one scene Stewie refers to Meg as "one of those crazy chicks, who hooks up with an even crazier guy," with a photograph of Jenny McCarthy and Jim Carrey then being shown.
 The song "The Ballad of Billy the Kid" by singer and performer Billy Joel is used in depicting Peter's flashbacks about being a cowboy.
 Meg mentions meeting Wesley Snipes in the episode, and mentions his movie Passenger 57.
 The ending of the episode includes a reference to The Simpsons, in which Meg makes an unfunny joke, with Peter announcing he is not amused, responding by sarcastically stating "Always end on a strong joke."
 The start of the closing credits that follow the statement is styled to match those used in The Simpsons credits.